jschmidt10/dson/README.md

 Dvora's Serialized Object Notation

 Welcome to DSON!
 DSON is the next generation of serialization technology.
-Expect to see DSON popping up all over software scene.
+Expect to see DSON popping up all over the software scene.

 _Ok, I already have a serialization framework, why DSON?_